 #3 Updated by Marius BALTEANU about 1 month ago

 - Assignee set to Marius BALTEANU

 Regarding second deprecation (Gemfile multiplesources), are you using any plugins or a local Gemfile (

 For the first one, I'll investigate, but being just a deprecation, you should not be worry for now.

-#4 Updated by Pavel Rosický 13 days ago
+#4 Updated by Pavel Rosický about 1 month ago

 1/ this should be just a documentation change in Redmine Installation Guide.

 Gemfile source 'https://rubygems.org' # primary source gem "..." gem "..."
 Gemfile.local source 'https://rubygems.org' # remove this line gem "..." gem "..."

 Gemfile source 'https://rubygems.org' do gem "..." gem "..."
 Gemfile.local source 'https://rubygems.org' do # use a block gem "..." gem "..." end